- How is childhood leukemia treated?

 Surgery for childhood leukemia

 Surgery has only a small role in treating leukemia.
-This is because leukemia is a disease of blood and bone marrow and cannot be cured with surgery.
+This is because leukemia is a disease of blood and bone marrow and can’t be cured with surgery.

-In cases where a boy with leukemia has a relapse of the disease in a testicle, surgery may be done to remove the testicle (along with giving chemotherapy to treat the rest of the body).
+In cases where a boy with leukemia has a relapse of the disease in a testicle, surgery may be done to remove the testicle (along with giving chemo to treat the rest of the body).

 Last Medical Review: 05/13/2015